btkrausen/hashicorp/terraform/Hands-On Labs/Section 10 - Understand Terraform Cloud Capabilities/01 - Terraform_Cloud_Getting_Started.md

 ## Task 2: Clone Getting Started Code Repository

 We will utilize a sample code repo to get started with Terraform Cloud.
-You can clone this sample repo using the following conmmands:
+You can clone this sample repo using the following commands:

 ```sh
 git clone https://github.com/hashicorp/tfc-getting-started.git